Serve images with correct dimensions

 The DevTools Elements panel can be used to determine what size an image is displayed at.

-- Absolute units: Use srcset and sizes attributes to serve different images to different display densities.
-(Read the guide on Responsive Images here.)
+sizes attributes to serve different images to different display densities.
+Read the guide on responsive images.

 "Display density" refers to the fact that different displays have different densities of pixels.
 All other things being equal, a high pixel density display will look sharper than a low pixel density display.